Here’s a great question about memorizing more than one language at a time:

 Your idea to include a German object with German words, a Dutch with the Dutch and French with the French is quite brilliant.
 If you were to use just one object in coordination with each word, you would be giving yourself dozens of possibilities for creating the kinds of zany images that make these words so memorable.

 For German, you could always use a Bierstein, for French a wedge of brie and for the Dutch, a ship.
-These are just a few of the “bridging images” that come to mind.
+These are just a few of object-based “Bridging Figures” that come to mind.
+People usually work better for this task, however.

-However, having these bridging images does not solve the potential problem of having chaotic arrangements of multiple languages all over your Memory Palaces.
+However, having these Bridging Figures does not solve the potential problem of having chaotic arrangements of multiple languages all over your Memory Palaces.

-Basically what I suggested starting on page 20 of the April edition is to separate one’s journey through each path into “channels,” which in your case would be the French, German and Dutch channels.
+I suggest separating your Memory Palace journey into “channels.”
+In your case, these channels would be the French, German and Dutch channels.
 These separate channels would essentially run side-by-side like lanes on a highway.

 At the same time, we are talking about pure mental magic where you are the only one who sets the rules.
 If you were to consciously decide that there is no interference between the images, then your mind will bring you the perfect methodology for making that happen.